Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 Types and properties defined by this FEP MUST NOT be used in any way not described in this FEP or another FEP extending it.
-To use an extension of this FEP, implementations MUST declare so in their nodeinfo, as defined by FEP-TODO.
+To use an extension of this FEP, implementations MUST declare so in their NodeInfo, as defined by [[FEP-6481]].

 ## Specification